September 26, 2018

 • You gain reusability

-• You gain media diversity
+• You gain variety of media

 Maximum scope for action for trainers